 Detained youth are those held in residential placement prior to adjudication.
-The detention rate is the number of juvenile offenders in residential placement on October 23, 2019 per 100,000 juveniles age 10 through the upper age of original juvenile court jurisdiction in each state.
+The detention rate is the number of youth in residential placement on October 23, 2019 per 100,000 youth age 10 through the upper age of original juvenile court jurisdiction in each state.

-To preserve the privacy of the juvenile residents, state cell counts have been rounded to the nearest multiple of three.
+To preserve the privacy of the youth in residential placement, state cell counts have been rounded to the nearest multiple of three.
 Detail may not add to total because of rounding.
-Rates are based on rounded totals.
 More information on this rounding rule is available on the EZACJRP Web site.

 [ Text only ]

 [ CSV file ]

 Internet citation: OJJDP Statistical Briefing Book.
 Online.
 Available: https://www.ojjdp.gov/ojstatbb/corrections/qa08611.asp?qaDate=2019.